- 4-hour rush available for Power of Attorney (POA)

 Why NYC Legal & Notary for Power of Attorney (POA) → Filipino / Tagalog

 We operate as a fully registered Thai law firm — not a translation agency — and our Filipino / Tagalog desk reports inside the firm's notarial and legalisation practice.
-We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.
+Everything the file needs sits under one roof: six Notarial Services Attorneys, 200+ certified translators across 205 languages, and a daily run to Chaeng Watthana.

-For the Filipino / Tagalog pair your file is handled by senior translator vetted by Thailand's Department of Consular Affairs who is screened on three criteria: native or near-native Filipino / Tagalog command, demonstrated court-grade legal-translation experience, and a clean track record with Thailand's MFA and the relevant embassy.
+Filipino / Tagalog work is assigned to senior translator vetted by Thailand's Department of Consular Affairs.
+Selection rests on three tests — near-native command of Filipino / Tagalog, proven court-grade legal translation, and no history of rejected filings at the MFA or the embassy.
 Every translator signs an NDA covering attorney-client privilege.

 Using your Filipino / Tagalog document abroad